wawandco/ox/docs/docs/commands/help.md

 short: "The help command provides valuable information for each of the commands in the CLI"
 ---

-The help command serves as a live documentation for each of the commands in the ox CLI.
+The help command serves as a live documentation for each of the commands in the Ox CLI.
 You can see the top level help by running:

 ```
 ox help